BAMresearch/analyse_dls_with_contin/testdata/readme.md

                            Rh(D_0) = 61.524 +/- 0.692 nm
   ```
 ## Intended use
-The main purposes of this data are functional and regression tests, respectively reading the data format correctly and reproducing analysis results during iterative software development steps.
+The main purposes of this data are functional and regression tests of the analysis Python code, respectively reading the data format correctly and reproducing analysis results during iterative software development steps consistently.

 ### Disclaimer
 The data are not meant to verify the analysis algorithms (and results) for correctness since the materials measured here are **no** certified reference materials.